oasis-tcs/openc2-jadn/jadn-v2.0.md

 The following serialization rules represent JADN types in a human-readable JSON format using positional encoding for tabular data.

-* When using Compact JSON serialization, instances of JADN types MUST be serialized as in section 4.1 except:
+* When using Compact JSON serialization, instances of JADN types MUST be serialized as in Table 6.1 except as shown in Table 6-3.

+###### Table 6-3: Compact JSON

 | JADN Type  | Concise JSON Serialization Requirement                                                                                                                  |
 |:-----------|:--------------------------------------------------------------------------------------------------------------------------------------------------------|